 Jerry Pinto is an award-winning novelist, writer and journalist.
 He also teaches journalism at the Sophia Institute of Social Communications Media in Mumbai.
-In 2016, Jerry was awarded the Windham-Campbell Prize and the Sahitya Akademi Award by Yale University.
+In 2016, Jerry was awarded the Windham-Campbell Award from Yale.

 Why Aflatoun International?